BigDataForSanDiego/Team-135/README.md

 #### Team Name: Matcha Latte

 #### Your team's hackathon idea in one sentence:
-##### We want to address the lack of healthcare access in rural areas by streamlining existing shuttle services to nearby hospitals or health clinics.
+##### We want to address the lack of preventative healthcare access in rural areas by aggregating existing shuttle services to nearby hospitals and health clinics with a user-friendly route scheduling/planning application.

 <!-- #### A visual -->